kjolley/BIGSdb/Upgrading_README.txt

 Version 1.48: Change of isolate database structure.
 Version 1.49: Change of authentication database structure.
 Version 1.50: Change of isolate database structure.
+Version 1.51: Change of seqdef, isolate, auth, and users database structures.

 Details can be found below.